Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Introduction

 \conjintro[FM-intro]{Let $E/\Q$ be an elliptic curve.
 There is a constant $C_E > 0$ such that, for any prime $p > C_E$, for any elliptic curve $F/\Q$ such that the Galois-modules $E[p](\Qbar)$ and $F[p](\Qbar)$ are isomorphic, $E$ and $F$ are isogenous.}

-Where the authors we previously cited managed to find (broadly speaking), for small $n$, many elliptic curves $E$ such that $X_E^{\alpha}(n)$ had a non-trivial rational point, we are interested in the Frey--Mazur question, that is: given an elliptic curve $E$ and a couple $(n,\alpha)$ with $n$ ``large enough'', show that the only rational points on $X_E^{\alpha}(n)$ are trivial, i.e. cusps, or come from elliptic curves isogenous to $E$. \\
+This conjecture is, in a sense, inverse to what the authors we previously cited did: broadly speaking, they managed to find, for small $n$, many elliptic curves $E$ such that $X_E^{\alpha}(n)$ had a non-trivial rational point.
+In contrast, the conjecture states that, given an elliptic curve $E$ and a couple $(n,\alpha)$ with $n$ ``large enough'', the only rational points on $X_E^{\alpha}(n)$ are trivial, i.e. are cusps or come from elliptic curves isogenous to $E$.

-In fact, the main result of Mazur's article \cite{FreyMazur} is precisely a determination of the rational points of certain classical modular curves (specifically, $X_0(p)$, where $X_1(p)$ was already solved in his work on the Eisenstein ideal \cite{MazurY1}): he shows for instance that for primes $p > 163$, the rational points of the modular curves $X_0(p)$ and $X_1(p)$ are cusps.
+Such a framing is of course strongly reminiscent of Mazur's foundational work on rational points of modular curves.
+Indeed, he shows in \cite{MazurY1} (resp. \cite{FreyMazur}) that, for $p > 13$ (resp. $p > 163$), the only rational points of the modular curve $X_1(p)$ (resp. $X_0(p)$) are cusps.

-His argument is as follows: he first identifies in \cite{MazurY1} a quotient of the Jacobian $J_0(p)$ of $X_0(p)$ now known as the \emph{Eisenstein quotient} $\tilde{J}$, which he proves (using some rather delicate algebraic geometry) has rank zero.
-In \cite{FreyMazur}, he introduces the \emph{formal immersion argument}: in the context of $X_0(p)$, he studies the geometry of the map $X_0(p) \rar J_0(p) \rar \tilde{J}$ in finite characteristic at its cusps, and shows that the morphism is a formal immersion.
+Mazur proceeds as follows: he first identifies in \cite{MazurY1} the \emph{Eisenstein quotient} $\tilde{J}$ of the Jacobian $J_0(p)$ of $X_0(p)$, and proves (using some rather delicate algebraic geometry) that $\tilde{J}$ has rank zero.

-Mazur can then argue that, in the above situation, a rational point on $X_0(p)$ is never congruent to a cusp modulo some prime $\ell \nmid 2p$, unless it is itself a cusp.
+In \cite{FreyMazur}, he then introduces the \emph{formal immersion argument}: he shows that the morphism $X_0(p) \rar J_0(p) \rar \tilde{J}$ is a formal immersion at the cuspidal points of finite characteristic.
+Mazur can then argue that, in the above situation, a non-cuspidal rational point on $X_0(p)$ is never congruent to a cusp modulo some prime $\ell \nmid 2p$.
 In other words, any elliptic curve $E/\Q$ possessing a rational $p$-isogeny (for a prime $p > 13$) has potentially good reduction away from $2p$.
-While more work is needed to deduce the conclusion of \cite{FreyMazur}, this result is already very strong: for instance, it implies by purely local arguments that if $E/\Q$ is an elliptic curve and $P \in E[p](\Q)$ for some prime $p > 13$, then $P=0$. \\
+While more work is needed to deduce the main result of \cite{FreyMazur}, this already implies by purely local arguments that no elliptic curve over $\Q$ has a non-trivial $p$-torsion point for $p > 13$.